PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 ## Views

 Consider an university schedule.
-There are buildings, room and lectures happening in these rooms.
-The schema is a fairly straightforward one:
+There are buildings, rooms and lectures happening in these rooms.
+The schema is a fairly straightforward one (all of the samples are using Django ORM):

 ```python
 class Room(models.Model):